 On Saturday, April 30th, 1988, Harbormaster Carter Strauch invited South Beach Harbor tenants interested in forming a yacht club to meet at the Longshoreman and Warehouse Union Hall across the street from the marina.
 Fifty-six boat owners attended what turned out to be the initial meeting of South Beach Yacht Club.
 The group selected 10 attendees (Sue Angus, Bob Brigante, John Coe, Frank DeTeen, Leah Kenworthy, Ed Mackin, Bland McCartha, Keith Moore, Lome Ryan, and Devonee Welch) as the Club organizing committee.
 By June 11 at the second general meeting, the organizing committee presented a cruise and social calendar, announced the first Friday night race, distributed draft by-laws and spoke of possible club house facilities.

-By the beginning of 1989, this active group had elected officers, adopted Rules and By-Laws, filed the articles of incorporation (Bland McCartha and Susan Angus), acquired needed licenses and permits, distributed a monthly newsletter, held the first Friday night race series, designed a club burgee, had a grand Christmas Gala, and hosted the first membership drive aboard Bob Brigante's boat, Bonnie Jean.
+By the beginning of 1989, this active group had elected officers, adopted Rules and By-Laws, filed the articles of incorporation (Bland McCartha and Susan Angus), acquired needed licenses and permits, distributed a monthly newsletter developed by Ray Hall, held the first Friday night race series, designed a club burgee, had a grand Christmas Gala, and hosted the first membership drive aboard Bob Brigante's boat, Bonnie Jean.
 These dynamic founding members with their amazingly ambitious schedule set what has become the norm at South Beach Yacht Club.

 In June 1989, members started work on Club facilities on Pier 40 overlooking South Beach Harbor.
 Construction on the double-wide trailer, always considered a temporary clubhouse, was performed solely by member volunteers under the leadership of Fred Maeder.
 As head of the Facility Committee, Fred arranged for the location and erection of our first clubhouse.
 On December 18th, 1989, at 1356 hours, the Port of San Francisco issued the permit to occupy the double-wide shown in the picture left.
 Thanks to Fred and "Maeder's Raiders" we had a home!